 Evictions and significant rent increases contribute to the displacement of protected class members, particularly Black and Hispanic residents and persons with disabilities.
-The pandemic has highlighted the vulnerability of renters and its racial and ethnic disparities.
+The pandemic has highlighted the vulnerability of renters, as well as racial and ethnic disparities.

-- a.
-Expand locally funded housing voucher programs, increase the scale and scope of housing mobility programs, and improve the portability of vouchers across jurisdictions in the region. - Housing mobility is an important tool to address high segregation levels in the HCV program.
+a.
+Expand locally funded housing voucher programs, increase the scale and scope of housing mobility programs, and improve the portability of vouchers across jurisdictions in the region.

+Housing mobility is an important tool to address high segregation levels in the HCV program.
 In many places in the region, voucher families have been limited in where they can live.
-Additional local resources, along with increased mobility strategies and better coordination throughout the region, will give families a broader range of housing options. - b.
-Reduce barriers to accessing rental housing by encouraging landlords to reduce, eliminate, or offset application fees for voucher users and follow HUD's guidance on the use of criminal backgrounds in screening tenants. - Stakeholders reported that high application fees for rental housing are a significant barrier for voucher holders.
-Additionally, some landlords continue to refuse rental housing to prospective tenants based on criminal background checks revealing decades-old criminal histories or minor misdemeanors. - c.
+Additional local resources, along with increased mobility strategies and better coordination throughout the region, will give families a broader range of housing options.

+b.
+Reduce barriers to accessing rental housing by encouraging landlords to reduce, eliminate, or offset application fees for voucher users and follow HUD's guidance on the use of criminal backgrounds in screening tenants.

+Stakeholders reported that high application fees for rental housing are a significant barrier for HCV users.
+Additionally, some landlords continue to refuse rental housing to prospective tenants based on criminal background checks that reveal decades-old criminal histories or minor misdemeanors.

+c.
 Pilot a Right to Counsel program to ensure legal representation for tenants in landlord-tenant proceedings.

-Thousands of residents in the region are displaced annually due to evictions.
-According to local legal services and fair housing organizations, many evictions occur because tenants do not understand their rights and/or their obligations.
+Thousands of residents in the region are displaced annually after evictions.
+According to local legal services and fair housing organizations, many evictions occur because tenants do not understand their rights and obligations.
 It is estimated that only a small percentage of tenants facing eviction have legal representation, and those without representation almost always are evicted, regardless of a viable defense.
 In 2021, Maryland passed a Right to Counsel bill that would provide access to counsel for low-income tenants facing eviction, but it is inadequately funded.
-There are several legal providers in the region that are well positioned to serve low-income tenants, including undocumented tenants.
-Although there would be an up-front investment, legal representation is less costly than serving families experiencing homelessness.
+Several legal providers in the region are well positioned to serve low-income tenants, including undocumented tenants.
+Although funding for legal representation would be an upfront investment, it is less costly than serving families experiencing homelessness.